kergoth/dotvim-old/README.rst

   - pythongotofile: allow jumping to an imported python module with 'gf'
   - snipmate-skeleton: Trivial implementation of skeleton files using snipmate
   - tips: Various snippets of vimscript pulled from the Vim tips site(s)
-  - vimorg-runtime: Updated files from the latest upstream vim runtime files

 - External